ceramic-sf/quick-boi-source/bolq.md

 Shining a dim blue light cause electrons to be produced from a surface, when a bright red light does not.
-This refutes the wave model because it is the energy of the particles (blue photons) that is important, not the total energy delivered (bightness of the light).
+This refutes the wave model because it is the energy of the particles (blue photons) that is important, not the total energy delivered (brightness of the light).
 They [cannot be both particles and waves](#things-cannot-be-waves-and-particles).

 *The photoelectric effect shows energy threshold quantisation not energy summation.
 It demonstrates that photons are particles and refutes the wave model.*